Jones-M12/Calendar-Application/README.md

 # Calendar Application

  A simple calendar application that allows the user to save events for each hour of the day.

-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+ Technology Used:

-Uses the Moment.js
+    Moment.js

+    GitHub Pages

+    HTML

+    CSS

+    Javascript

+    Local Storage

 ## User Story